InzamamulQureshi/wordduel/README.md

 ## 🧠 Origin

 This project started as a **Java command-line mini project** for a first-year programming course, then was rebuilt as a browser game.
-The core game logic is the same — the web version adds a live timer, real-time dictionary validation, and a visual interface.
+The core game logic is the same.
+The web version adds a live timer, real-time dictionary validation, and a visual interface.

-The original Java version uses:
-- `Scanner` for keyboard input
-- `HashSet` to track used words
-- `while` loop for the game
-- Static methods for modular structure

 ---